Battleship "Emperor Alexander II" and its atypical fate

 21

-This ship became the first-born of the 20-year program for strengthening the Russian adopted on May 1882, 20 fleetaccording to which it was proposed to build 16 battleships in the Baltic.
-Six months after the adoption of the program, the MTK considered the choice of the prototype of the first battleship “for the Baltic Sea”, which was supposed to be equipped with less powerful artillery compared to the designed Black Sea due to the limited displacement.
-The most suitable prototypes, according to the ITC, were the German battleship Zaksei (displacement of 7400 tons, six 260 mm guns) and the Danish Helgoland (5370 tons, one 305 and four 260 mm), launched respectively in 1877 and 1878.
+This ship became the first-born of the 20-year program for strengthening the Russian adopted on May 1882, 20 fleet, according to which it was planned to build 16 battleships in the Baltic.
+Six months after the program was adopted, the MTC considered the issue of choosing a prototype of the first battleship "for the Baltic Sea", which, in comparison with the Black Sea one being designed, was supposed to be armed with a less powerful artillery.
+According to the MTC, the most suitable prototypes were the German battleship Sachsei (displacement 7400 tons, six 260 mm guns) and the Danish Helgoland (5370 tons, one 305 mm and four 260 mm), launched in 1877 and 1878, respectively.

 The displacement of the designed Russian squadron battleship was determined in 7500 t, the average draft was no more than 6 m, the speed was not less than 14 knots, the coal supply was for six days of full speed, the artillery armament was one 305-mm in the forward part with the greatest angle "And four 229-mm guns, in the corners of the booked casemate with the possibility of firing two at the bow, two at the stern.
 Booking - iron-plating slabs with the greatest thickness in the middle part of the 356 board mm; The main gauge barbet and the casemate decided to protect 254 with 305-mm plates, the deck above the casemate with 38,1-mm sheets, and outside it with two-layer 75-mm armor.
 When drafting sketched drawings, the armor belt at the waterline was extended to the extremities in accordance with the order of the manager of the Marine Ministry, Admiral I.A.
 Shestakova.
 Artillery noticeably increased, even to the detriment of the draft (it increased to 7 m); instead of one, two 305-mm long-range 30-caliber guns, which were then designed, which were intended to be placed on sinking machines inside a pear-shaped barbet; eight 152-mm guns were added on the battery deck.
 The ammunition was supposed to make up for every 305-mm 85 cannon, and for 229-millimeter-125 shells.
 In the final form, the reservation looked like this: a belt of width 2,6 m half (1,5 m) was under water; the belt on the waterline was covered with sheets of mild steel in two layers (total thickness 63,5 mm); the lining of the armor was served by larch beams (254 mm), placed under the thickest plates.